bartmichu/urbstat/README.md

   `--allow-read='.env,.env.defaults,.env.example' --allow-net --allow-env --unsafely-ignore-certificate-errors` flags

-- In some scenarios you may want to download and inspect a bundle script, set connection details directly in the source file, and only then compile it yourself
+- In some scenarios you may want to download and inspect a source script, set connection details directly in the source file, and only then compile it yourself